SNEWS2/hop-SNalert-app/snews-app-tutorial.md

 # Tutorial to run SNEWS's `snews` app

-This is a tutorial on how to install and run the SNEWS SuperNova alert app, a Python program that uses the `hop-client` software to send messages for multi-messenger astrophysics.
+This is a tutorial on how to install and run the SuperNova Early Warning System ("SNEWS") alert app, a Python program that uses the `hop-client` software to send messages for multi-messenger astrophysics.

 This tutorial will show you how to create a local messaging system which will:
 1) create messages from mock astrophysics experiments